MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/distribution/stores/IntuneCloud.md

 ### Pre-requisites

-* Mobile Center assumes your organization has an Intune cloud subscription.
-If not, sign up for a [trial account](https://portal.office.com/Signup/Signup.aspx?OfferId=40BE278A-DFD1-470a-9EF7-9F2596EA7FF9&dl=INTUNE_A&ali=1#0%20).
+* Your company has an Intune cloud subscription.
+If not, you could sign up for a [trial account](https://portal.office.com/Signup/Signup.aspx?OfferId=40BE278A-DFD1-470a-9EF7-9F2596EA7FF9&dl=INTUNE_A&ali=1#0%20).
 * An Intune cloud admin and tenant account activated.
 * Create a [DNS CNAME](https://docs.microsoft.com/en-us/intune/custom-domain-name-configure) to simplify and customize their logon experience.
 When your organization signs up for a Microsoft cloud-based service like Intune, you're given an initial domain.
 * Manually [add users](https://docs.microsoft.com/en-us/intune/users-add) to your Intune subscription via the [Office 365 portal](https://www.office.com/signin) or the [Azure Intune portal](https://portal.azure.com/#blade/Microsoft_Intune_DeviceSettings/ExtensionLandingBlade/overview) and give users additional permissions including global administrator and service administrator permissions.
 * You need to [create groups](https://docs.microsoft.com/en-us/intune/groups-add) to organize users or devices by geographic location, department or hardware characteristics.

-For more information on Intune, use this [link](https://docs.microsoft.com/en-us/intune/introduction-intune).
+For more information on Intune, click [here](https://docs.microsoft.com/en-us/intune/introduction-intune).

-**Once Intune cloud has been set up, Mobile Center makes it simple to publish applications to the Intune cloud Company Portal.**
+**Once Intune has been set up, Mobile Center makes it simple to publish applications to the Intune cloud Company Portal.**

 ### Step1: Create an Intune cloud Company Portal connection in Mobile Center